microsoft/cloud-monitoring-dataset/README.md

 ## Data Domains

-The Cloud Monitoring Datset consists of 67 real-world time series in 8 domains spanning online services to Windows PCs.
+The Cloud Monitoring Dataset consists of 67 real-world time series in 8 domains spanning online services to Windows PCs.
 All data was collected from production Microsoft service telemetry.

 The domains for the datasets are: